Introduction to OMiCC

 - For each CGP, the following files are available to view/download:

-- Meta-analysis results file: A file containing analysis results generated using the RankProd package in R. RankProd identifies up-regulated and down-regulated genes.
-The values include:
+- Meta-analysis results file: A file containing analysis results generated using either the RankProd package or MetaIntegrator package in R. If the RankProd package was used, the output includes:

 - Differentially Expressed Gene List: Lists of differentially upregulated or downregulated genes or probes based on the user-provided adjusted p-value (here the pfp is used) cutoff.
-A cutoff of 0.05 is used by default.
+For the RankProd package, an adjusted p-value (here the pfp is used) cutoff of 0.05 is used by default.
+For the MetaIntegrator package, an FDR cutoff of 0.05 is used by default.

 pfp Estimated percentage of false positive predictions (pfp) up to the position of each gene per direction of change (i.e., up-regulated and down-regulated genes).
 According to the RankProd paper, pfp is similar to the false discovery rate (FDR).
 Pval Estimated p-value for being up-regulated or down-regulated for each gene.
 Fc.avg Log fold change of average expression in condition 1 over average expression in condition 2.
 Fc (per CGP) Log fold change for each CGP (as labeled by the name of the CGP).